deepgram-starters/nextjs-live-transcription/README.md

-# Live Transcription Next.js Starter
+# Next.js Live Transcription Starter

 [![Discord](https://dcbadge.vercel.app/api/server/xWRaCDBtW4?style=flat)](https://discord.gg/xWRaCDBtW4)

 The purpose of this demo is to showcase how you can build a NextJS speech to text app using [Deepgram](https://deepgram.com/).

-## Issue Reporting
+## Live Demo

-If you have found a bug or if you have a feature request, please report them at this repository issues section.
-Please do not report security vulnerabilities on the public GitHub issue tracker.

-Check out our [KNOWN ISSUES](./KNOWN_ISSUES.md) before reporting.
+You can see the demo in action on Vercel: https://nextjs-live-transcription.vercel.app/

 ## Demo features

-- Capture streaming audio using [Deepgram Streaming Speech to Text](https://developers.deepgram.com/docs/getting-started-with-live-streaming-audio).
+Capture streaming audio using [Deepgram Streaming Speech to Text](https://developers.deepgram.com/docs/getting-started-with-live-streaming-audio).

 ## What is Deepgram?

-[Deepgram](https://deepgram.com/) is a foundational AI company providing speech-to-text and language understanding capabilities to make data readable and actionable by human or machines.
+[Deepgram’s](https://deepgram.com/) voice AI platform provides APIs for speech-to-text, text-to-speech, and full speech-to-speech voice agents.
+Over 200,000+ developers use Deepgram to build voice AI products and features.

 ## Sign-up to Deepgram